 Although most writers think that the antagonist is the villain in the story, don’t be fooled.

-The antagonist is simply a character who causes the greatest change in the protagonist, and sets the protagonist on a path of transfiguration.
+The antagonist is simply a character who causes the greatest change in the protagonist and sets the protagonist on a path of transfiguration.

-Antagonists are just people.
+Antagonists are SIMPLY people.
+They’re full-blooded, full-bodied characters.

-- People with wants, needs, fears, motivations.
+- People with wants, needs, fears, and motivations.

 - People with families and friends and their own enemies.